 While the missions and budgets of our clients may vary, the legal principles affecting their governance and operations are often the same.
 Our firm’s philosophy is to provide the trustee of a nonprofit with the maximum flexibility in making policy decisions.

 We advise on the status of the law, the alternatives available, and the risks attendant to each alternative.
 While attorneys are not always able to give the desired answer, our lawyers work with our clients in an attempt to find legally acceptable and practical approaches to overcome the many problems nonprofits face.
-We counsel regularly on corporate, tax, tax-exempt finance and planned giving, and other charitable giving law.
+We counsel regularly on business, tax, tax-exempt finance and planned giving, and other charitable giving law.

 We have advised our clients on projects such as: